Nezunoban/Autonomusings/content/musings/example-musing.md

 executive_intro : 'In this particular musing, we discuss the matter at hand, including:'
 ## Bullet Point summary - Up to 5 points allowed
 executive_point1 : The matter at hand
-executive_point2 : Of course we also touch on the importance of the matter at hand, for educational purposes, including long points executive_point3 : The matter at hand
 ---

 Insert Lead paragraph here.**